onnx/onnx-mlir/docs/ConstPropagationPass.md

 In the result pattern, to produce a ONNXConstantOp, we will add `lhs` and `rhs` at compile time, and emit an ONNXConstantOp.
-To minimize the memory footprint, **this ONNXConstant does not have a DenseElementsAttr**, but refers to an internal buffer where the real data is stored.
+To minimize the memory footprint, **this ONNXConstantOp does not have a DenseElementsAttr**, but refers to an internal buffer where the real data is stored.
 DenseElementsAttrs will be added to only **the final ONNXConstantOps of the whole pass**, not to intermediate generated ONNXConstantOps.

-Function `CreateAddOfTwoConst` will do the addition at compile time and return an ONNXConstant.
+Function `CreateAddOfTwoConst` will do the addition at compile time and return an ONNXConstantOp.

 ```
 def CreateAddOfTwoConst :